 Like "Project Alpha", this story is one I started on Pokemon Village's "Complete The Story" forum.
 Once again, I would like to remind you that my screen-name is different there and that I did not write the whole fic, only the passages narrated by Emily.
 The most I've done with other people's posts is iron out the sentence structure and any plot inconsistencies.

-The other participants in this story and their characters are:
+The other authors in this story and the characters they wrote as are: